-If a project is determined to be eligible for CPA funding, the applicant will be asked to complete a Final Application (pages A4-A7) due on December 8, 2017.
+If a project is determined to be eligible for CPA funding, the applicant will be asked to complete a Final Application due in December 2018 (date TBA).

 Please note that being invited to submit a final application does not imply project approval or endorsement from the CPAC, only that the project is likely to meet the basic qualifications for CPA funding set forth by state law.
 Only after reviewing all Final Applications will the CPAC determine which projects to recommend to Town Meeting for funding.